First Nations & Valley Tours

 LEARN OF THE LEGENDS, CEREMONIES AND TRADITIONS OF BELLA COOLA'S FIRST INHABITANTS

-Note: First Nations & Valley Tours take place from between June 8th and October 15th.
+Note: First Nations & Valley Tours take place between June 8th and October 15th.
 While we prioritize spots for our guests participating in the Bella Coola Explorer packages, we occasionally have space for non-guests.
-If you would like to join us within 5 days of making a reservation, please email the lodge directly.
-If you would like to book a tour more than 5 days ahead of time, please contact our reservations office (note: we cannot accept reservations for non-guests more than 2 weeks out).
+If you will not be staying with us and would like to book this tour, please contact our reservations office (note: we cannot accept reservations for non-guests more than 2 weeks out).

 We are honoured to be operating on the traditional territory of the Nuxalk First Nation.
 The Valley Tour is designed as an introduction to local geography and history, including the original inhabitants of the valley, the Nuxalk First Nations people.